 Ribosomal dysfunction can lead to a range of cellular stresses and diseases.
 Here are some strategies to prevent and mitigate ribosomal dysfunction:

 - Minimize Exposure to Toxins: Certain toxins and chemicals can interfere with ribosome function.
 Minimize exposure to such substances by implementing strict laboratory safety protocols and ensuring that cell culture environments are free from contaminants.
 Many antibiotics, for example, target bacterial ribosomes to inhibit protein synthesis, which is why they are effective against bacterial infections.
-However, exposure to these antibiotics can also have unintended effects on eukaryotic cells, albeit typically to a lesser extent.
+Still, exposure to these antibiotics can also have unintended effects on eukaryotic cells, albeit typically to a lesser extent.
 Common toxins like heavy metals and certain industrial chemicals can also disrupt ribosomal function, so controlling exposure is critical.

 - Promote Healthy Cellular Metabolism: A healthy cellular metabolism supports proper ribosome biogenesis and function.
 Encourage a balanced diet and lifestyle to maintain optimal metabolic health.
 Cellular metabolism is closely linked to ribosome biogenesis, as the synthesis of ribosomal components requires substantial metabolic resources.
 Dysregulation of metabolic pathways can lead to imbalances in ribosome production, affecting overall protein synthesis capacity.
 A diet rich in essential nutrients and regular physical activity can help maintain a stable metabolic environment, supporting ribosome function and biogenesis.